 Most capital that could reach Africa doesn't — not because the opportunities aren't there, but because the institutional infrastructure is missing.
 The governance frameworks, the trusted relationships with regulators and DFIs, the convening platforms where the right people actually meet.

 Each programme is independent in focus but powered by the same institutional foundation — the same network, the same governance standards, the same Mauritius base.
-Together they form a closed loop: the Fund finances, the Circuit convenes, and River Hub trains the practitioners who operate within the Fund's investment universe.

 Five years of deliberate relationship-building across four continents — AFSIC, SuperReturn, wealth management conferences, family office forums, LP-only private events, and embassy engagements — before a single programme launched.